kubernetes/community/events/elections/2021/candidate-cblecker.md

 ## What I have done

-I got involved in the Kubernetes project in 2016, became a member/reviewer/approver in 2017, and a [maintainer] in 2018.
+I got involved in the Kubernetes project in 2016, became a member/reviewer/approver in 2017, and a [maintainer](https://github.com/orgs/kubernetes/teams/kubernetes-maintainers/discussions/2) in 2018.

-I'm a Technical Lead for [SIG Contributor Experience], and have always been a passionate advocate for both new and experienced contributors.
+I'm a Technical Lead for [SIG Contributor Experience](https://git.k8s.io/community/sig-contributor-experience), and have always been a passionate advocate for both new and experienced contributors.

 In 2018, I was a recipient of the Chop Wood / Carry Water award.